 The 5-inch touchscreen phone, previously codenamed Jakarta, has been shown off by BlackBerry execs.

 There are a fair number of prototypes and concept gadgets at Mobile World Congress, but these are the phones, tablets, wearables, and other tech that you can actually buy soon.

 Samsung announces all of it's latest goodies at Mobile World Congress including the Galaxy S5, the new Gear 2 smartwatch, and the Gear Fit fitness band.

-Join CNET for live coverage of Nokia's event, which starts Sunday at 11:30 p.m.
-PT (or 8:30 a.m.
-Monday in Barcelona).
+Join CNET for live coverage of HTC's event Monday at 4 p.m.
+Barcelona time, or 7 a.m.
+PT.
 Our live blog will bring you news updates, photos, and running commentary.